LaunchKey/launchkey-android-whitelabel-sdk/README.md

 key will allow you to use Google Maps in order to set Geofencing as one of the Security Factors.
 Check the developer documentation in the links below for more information.

+Additionally, the [UI wrapper SDK](https://github.com/lacaprjc/mfa-auth-sdk-android) is optionally included as a git submodule.
+It is not required to build the demo application but added for convenience.
+Make sure to clone with the --recurse-submodules git flag.
+Learn more about how to include the submodule into your project [here](https://github.com/lacaprjc/mfa-auth-sdk-android)

 # <a name="overview"></a>Overview

 Multifactor Authentication is an identity and access management platform.
 The Authenticator SDK enables